R

 What's Changing: The Federal Ban Coming in November 2026

 This is the part most people don't know about yet.
-On November 12, 2025, President Biden signed P.L.
+On November 12, 2025, President Trump signed P.L.
 119-37, which fundamentally rewrites the federal definition of hemp.
 The changes take effect on November 12, 2026 (Arnold & Porter, 2025).

 Here's what changes:

-• THC measurement switches from Delta-9 only to total THC — that includes Delta-9, THCa, Delta-8, Delta-10, and all similar cannabinoids
+• THC measurement switches from Delta-9 only to total THC, that includes Delta-9, THCa, Delta-8, Delta-10, and all similar cannabinoids

 • Plant material limit: 0.3% total THC on a dry weight basis (up from measuring only Delta-9)

-• Finished product limit: 0.4 milligrams of total THC per container — the innermost retail packaging
+• Finished product limit: 0.4 milligrams of total THC per container, the innermost retail packaging

-• Synthetic cannabinoids are banned — Delta-8, HHC, and other converted cannabinoids explicitly become Schedule I
+• Synthetic cannabinoids are banned, Delta-8, HHC, and other converted cannabinoids explicitly become Schedule I

 That 0.4mg per-container cap is the killer.
 A typical low-dose gummy contains 5–10mg of THC.
 A full-spectrum CBD tincture can have 2–5mg across the whole bottle.
 The industry estimates P.L.
 119-37 will eliminate 95% of current hemp products and threaten over 300,000 jobs (NPR, 2025).